bayer-science-for-a-better-life/mlr-challenges-frankenbody/README.md

 As an alternative to cloning, you can [download](https://github.com/bayer-science-for-a-better-life/mlr-challenges-frankenbody/archive/refs/heads/main.zip) the challenge code and data as a zip file.

-The data is small enough for the challenge to be solved in a commodity laptop.
+These data are small enough for the challenge to be solved in a commodity laptop.

 During the challenge